This post is about the teardowns of residences

 which is a typical Chicago lot size of 3,049 ft lot size

 was built in 1887 according Redfin.
-This house was constructed with Lake View was a city much like Chicago.
+This house was constructed with Lake View changed its status from a township to a city

 photo - Chicago Cityscape

-was built in 1880 according Trulia.
-This house was constructed with Lake View was a township.
+This multi-family 2 flat with approximate 1,800 ft lot size was built in 1880 according Trulia.
+This house was set back from the street and was constructed when Lake View was a township.

 photo - Chicago Cityscape